lucianobenetti/meteor-typescript-demos/README.md

 #Meteor Typescript libraries

+THIS PROJECT IS CURRENTLY OUTDATED -
+  Please look at meteor-typescript-compiler/samples for now

 ## What do you get?

 Just a bunch of demo that show how to build a meteor typescript project from the ground up.